Introduction to privacy enhancing technologies (PET)

 Oh no!
 A hacker!

-A hacker manages to get access to Mees’ computer that contains the secret shares he received.
+A hacker manages to get access to Mees’ computer that contains his data and the secret shares he received.
+He also knows the result of the aggregation.
 Will the secrecy of the three weights still be preserved?
+What if the hacker gets access to Sara’s computer as well?
+Will Noors privacy be protected?

 Consider the dataset with the 3 childrens weights again.
 The only unencrypted data everybody receives, is the result.
 Consider the situation where Sara knows Mees very well, and might know approximately how much he weighs.
 Do you think the privacy of the three individuals is properly preserved?